kiwix/kiwix-android/CONTRIBUTING.md

 1. Once you have integrated comments, or waited for feedback, a Lieutenant should merge your changes in!

-### Building and BuildTypes
+### Building

-The default build is debug, with this variant you can use a debugger while developing.
-To install the application click the run button in Android Studio with the `app` configuration selected while you have a device connected.
-All other build types but release can be ignored, the release build is what gets uploaded to the play store and can be built locally with the dummy credentials/keystore provided.
+The default build is `debug`, with this variant you can use a debugger while developing.
+To install the application click the `run` button in Android Studio with the `app` configuration selected while you have a device connected.
+All other build types but `release` can be ignored, the `release` build is what gets uploaded to the Google Play store and can be built locally with the dummy credentials/keystore provided.

+### Testing

-Unit tests are located in app/src/test and to run them locally you can use the gradle command:
+Unit tests are located in `app/src/test` and to run them locally you can use the gradle command:

-        gradlew testKiwixDebugUnitTest
+        $ gradlew testKiwixDebugUnitTest

 or the abbreviated:

-        gradlew tKDUT
+        $ gradlew tKDUT

-Automated tests that require a connected device are located in app/src/androidTest & app/src/androidTestKiwix, to run them locally you can use the gradle command:
+Automated tests that require a connected device (UI related tests) are located in `app/src/androidTest` & `app/src/androidTestKiwix`, to run them locally you can use the gradle command:

-        gradlew connectedKiwixDebugAndroidTest
+        $ gradlew connectedKiwixDebugAndroidTest

 or the abbreviated:

-        gradlew cKDAT
+        $ gradlew cKDAT

+All local test results can be seen under `app/build/reports/`

+### Code coverage

 To generate coverage reports for your unit tests run:

-        gradlew jacocoTestKiwixDebugUnitTest
+        $ gradlew jacocoTestKiwixDebugUnitTest

 To generate coverage reports for your automated tests run:

-        gradlew createKiwixDebugCoverageReport
+        $ gradlew createKiwixDebugCoverageReport

-All local test results can be seen under app/build/reports/
+Code coverage results can be seen under `app/build/reports/`

+### Continous Integration

 All PRs will have all these tests run and a combined coverage report will be attached, if coverage is to go down the PR will be marked failed.
 On Travis CI the automated tests are run on an emulator.
 To learn more about the commands run on the CI please refer to [.travis.yml](https://github.com/kiwix/kiwix-android/blob/master/.travis.yml)

 _These guidelines are based on [Tools for Government Data Archiving](https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md)'s._